cjolowicz/blog/content/posts/hypermodern-python-01-setup.md

   - Installing hypermodern-python (0.1.0)
 ```

-Poetry created a virtual environment dedicated to your project, and installed
+Poetry has now created a virtual environment dedicated to your project, and
-your initial package into it.
-It also created a so-called *lock file*, named
+installed your initial package into it.
+It has also created a so-called *lock
-`poetry.lock`.
-You will learn more about this file in the next section.
+file*, named `poetry.lock`.
+You will learn more about this file in the next
+section.

 Let's run a Python session inside the new virtual environment, using [poetry
 run](https://poetry.eustace.io/docs/cli/#run):